 we have proudly held ever since.

-assistants, the San Jose Area Writing Project (SJAWP) delivers school-year and summer
+and student administrative assistants, the San Jose Area Writing Project (SJAWP) delivers

-programs on writing for teachers as well as for K-12th grade students.
+school-year and summer programs on writing for teachers as well as for K-12th grade

 The Dorothy Wright Outstanding Teaching Awards were established in 1987 as a memorial